kwameopareasiedu/react-simple-widgets/src/widgets/month-date-picker/month-date-picker-usage.md

 # MonthDatePicker

 This widget allows you to select a calendar month.
-MonthDatePicker is intrinsically a `<div/>` element and accepts all of its attributes.
+MonthDatePicker is intrinsically a `div` element and accepts all of its attributes.

 ## Usage